FATTY-BAMBA/Machine_Learning_and_Scikit-Learn/README.md

 # Machine_Learning_and_Scikit-Learn
-Contains various machine learning techiques including data preprocessing, cross validation, accuracy assessment  that are implementen in scikit learing
+Contains various machine learning techniques including data preprocessing, cross validation, and accuracy assessment methods that are implemented in Scikit learn.